-You know, you don’t have to call it a blog
+You know, you don’t have to call your content a “blog”

 Some types of people read blogs, and some don’t.

-Call it a resource center, or a content library, or a radio show.
+Call it a resource center, content library, or radio show.
 Call it an Interactive Directory of Awesomeness for all I care.

-Labels are important — so if you don’t want to call your self-hosted WordPress site a blog, think of something that will resonate better with your audience.
+Labels are important — so if you don’t want to call your self-hosted content hub a blog, think of something that will resonate better with your audience.

 I promise, I won’t tell.

-And don’t be tempted to start your blog on anything other than your own domain.
-The few simple hoops you’ll jump through will amply pay off down the line.
-(If you’re intimidated by the technical aspects, Copyblogger contributor Pam Wilson has a nice resource for getting started with WordPress.)
+Don’t be tempted to start your blog on anything other than your own domain.
+The few simple hoops you’ll initially jump through will amply pay off down the line.

 Drive all of your traffic to your content hub

-Spending time engaging with prospects on Google+ or Twitter?
+Spending time engaging with prospects on their favorite social media platforms?

-That’s great … just make sure you’re sending them back to your blog.
+That’s great … just make sure you’re sending them back to your website.

-Excellent strategy — be sure it’s loaded with plenty of links to great material on your blog.
+Excellent strategy … be sure it’s loaded with plenty of links to great material on your website.